-Netsuite reporting troubleshooting
+NetSuite reporting troubleshooting

-Q. Why am I viewing more records than expected from some of my NetSuite entries?
+Q. Why am I viewing more records than expected from some of my NetSuite entries

 The fields (data) you request affect the amount of data retrieved.
-Some fields have a many-to-many or one-to-many relationship with the "main" record, and NetSuite returns all that data when queried.
+Some fields have a many-to-many or one-to-many relationship with the main record, and NetSuite returns all that data when queried.
 If, for example, you request to retrieve only the 'internalId' field, you will get X records from both the API and the NetSuite UI.
-However, if you ask for another field with that type of relationship, you can view X + Y records from both the API and the NetSuite UI.
+If you ask for another field with that type of relationship, you can view X + Y records from both the API and the NetSuite UI.
 The Employee entity is a good example of this behavior.

-Q. Why am I getting Datetime fields when the NetSuite UI shows them as Date fields?
+Q. Why am I getting Datetime fields when the NetSuite UI shows them as Date fields

 The SOAP API returns the dates in their original form as Datetime objects.